yamalight/Steamgifts-Chrome-Extensions/README.md

 This is an extension for Google Chrome browser for SteamGifts.com website.
+# v1.0.7
+- fix pages where enhancement script is injected

 # v1.0.6
 - load Zo script directly from google code (no need for updates anymore :D)